darosio/nima/README.md

 ## Note

-poetry rocks? development my idea is to use global flake8 and black and no need to track linting and safety in poetry.
-KISS.

-pyenv activate nima-... poetry install pre-commit install before next first commit: pre-commit run \--all-files
+pyenv activate nima-...
+poetry install pre-commit
+install before next first commit: pre-commit run --all-files

+pyenv activate nima-0.2
+poetry install
-pyenv activare nima-0.2 poetry install pip install . so it is not installed in development mode and this version will persist to updates.
+pip install .

+so it is not installed in development mode and this version will persist to updates.

 ## todo